i-shivamsoni/airdrop-archive/_posts/2023-05-22-Virtuswap.md

 ## [Eligibility Criteria](https://medium.com/@virtuswap/virtuswap-initium-airdrop-3d89a8cdd40f)

+Eligibility for the VirtuSwap (VRSW) airdrop was based on the following requirements:

+### Trading Activity
-- Users must have made trades or liquidity provider (LP) deposits between May 1, 2022, and May 1, 2023.
+- Users must have made trades between May 1, 2022, and May 1, 2023.
-- Both Polygon and Ethereum network transactions are eligible.
 - Only indirect trades involving qualified tokens are eligible.
+- Trades must be over $100 in volume to qualify (reward: 100 VRSW per trade, up to 10 trades).

+### Liquidity Provider (LP) Activity
+- Users must have made LP deposits between May 1, 2022, and May 1, 2023.
 - Only LP deposits of qualified tokens in qualified pools are eligible.
-- Trades must be over $100 in volume to qualify (reward: 100 VRSW per trade, up to 10 trades).
 - LP deposits must be over $500 in value to qualify (reward: 300 VRSW per deposit, up to 10 deposits).

+### Network Eligibility
+- Both Polygon and Ethereum network transactions are eligible.

+### Reward Limits & Reductions
 - Maximum airdrop per wallet: 4,000 VRSW.
 - Rewards decrease by 20% for every 2,000,000 VRSW distributed.
+- The airdrop is first-come, first-served until the cap is reached.

 ## Important Links